geoff-maddock/events-tracker/README.md

 * Added enhanced data to the headers to improve search results and return site events on google.
 * Links to bandcamp and soundcloud audio dynamically transform to widget players.
 * File asset storage for images in S3 config.
+* Export events to ical format or refer to a static link for a feed.

+Read new feature release notes in the [changelog](docs/feature_notes.md).

 ### Built On
 * PHP 8.1